 You can explore most of the city on foot or using the efficient public transport network.

 Punavuori is another Helsinki district offering a fantastic food scene and awesome bars to spend a night out with friends.
-Punavuori has also been dubbed the Design District, which means you will be spoiled for choice if you are looking to shop unique pieces.
+Punavuori has also been dubbed the Design District, which means you will be spoiled for choice if you are looking to shop for unique pieces.

-Helsinki’s 5 Best Neighborhoods to Stay in
+Helsinki’s Five Best Neighborhoods to Stay in

 The City Centre of Helsinki is quite compact and can be easily explored on foot.
 The main sight of the area is probably the Helsinki Cathedral, which has become an unofficial symbol of the city over the years.

 Several museums are also located in the Helsinki City Centre.
-The Ateneum Art Museum has the largest collection of art and paintings in Finland while the Helsinki City Museum retraces the history of the city from within a series of old buildings.
+The Ateneum Art Museum has the largest collection of art galleries and paintings in Finland while the Helsinki City Museum retraces the history of the city from within a series of old buildings.

-Cozy Studio Apartment | Best Airbnb in Helsinki City Center
+Scandic Simonkenttä | Best Mid-Range Hotel in Helsinki City Centre

 The Yard Hostel | Best Hostel in Helsinki City Centre

-Scandic Simonkentta | Best Mid-Range Hotel in Helsinki City Center
+Cozy Studio Apartment | Best Apartment in Helsinki City Center

 Things to see and do in Helsinki City Centre

-1. Visit the stunningly white Helsinki Cathedral.
+- Visit the stunningly white Helsinki Cathedral.

-2. Take a boat to the maritime fortress of Suomenlinna.
+- Take a boat to the maritime fortress of Suomenlinna.

-3. Walk along the Esplanadi.
+- Walk along the Esplanadi.

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.